 Palliative care teams encompasses a wide range of healthcare professionals who work to provide holistic support and can coordinate the care of people with an incurable illness.
 As specialists, they also advise other professionals involved in the patient’s palliative care plan.

 Palliative care in hospitals is often delivered over a short-term period, by specialist care teams or a single nurse and is usually for patients who require more intensive medical attention.
-Palliative care teams in hospitals often work on symptom management as part of the patient’s care.
+These specialist teams in hospitals often work on symptom management as part of the patient’s care.

 If your loved one is already a resident at a care home, remaining there to receive an end of life care may be a more comfortable option, rather than having to move to a hospital ward.
 However, it is important to note that not all care homes can deliver palliative care.